 To become a tennis umpire, the candidate has to go through complete training courses before they can umpire matches.

-To be a professional tennis umpire, they will have officiated at many occasions and events in advance before they can work at a Grand Slam.
+To be a professional tennis umpire, they will have to officiate at many occasions and events in advance before they can work at a Grand Slam.